 Beloved by people of all ages, Sugar Pond is a man-made pond that was created by damming Scheckler's Brook.
-It is home to American bullfrogs, various turtles, sunnies, invasive koi, many birds, and other creatures.
+It is home to American bullfrogs, various turtles, sunnies, invasive carp, a variety birds and other creatures.
 We've even identified a freshwater jellyfish from the Yangtze!
-The greens you see growing in the pond are likely invasive elodea, from Brazil.
-Never dump your aquarium into a wild pond!
+The greens you see growing in the pond are likely invasive elodea, from Brazil – never dump your aquarium into a wild pond!
+More info.

 Vernal (spring) pools are a special eco niche: they come and go, so they have no fish, and therefore provide a home to spring peepers and salamanders, normally vulnerable to fish predation.
 These amphibians spend dry seasons and winter in leaf litter in the surrounding areas, and hop to a vernal pool to spawn.
 They are tiny, but make an impressive racket.
 There were likely once various species of salamanders spawning in Vernal Pond, but no longer.
 See this short, DEC video about vernal pools and amphibian habitats (5 mins).